Chinese Australians: Demographics

 At the 2021 census, 1,390,637 Australian residents identified themselves as having Chinese ancestry, accounting for 5.5% of the total population.

-In 2019, the Australian Bureau of Statistics estimated that there were 677,240 Australian residents born in Mainland China, 101,290 born in Hong Kong, 59,250 born in Taiwan and 3,130 born in Macau.
+In 2019, the Australian Bureau of Statistics estimated that there were 677,240 Australian residents born in mainland China, 101,290 born in Hong Kong, 59,250 born in Taiwan and 3,130 born in Macau.
 There are also a large number of persons of Chinese ancestry among those born in Southeast Asian countries such as Malaysia, Indonesia, Singapore, the Philippines and Vietnam.

-Before the end of the 20th century, Chinese Australians were predominately of Cantonese and Hakka descent from Mainland China, Hong Kong and Macau, and Cantonese was the dominant language.
+Before the end of the 20th century, Chinese Australians were predominately of Cantonese and Hakka descent from mainland China, Hong Kong and Macau, and Cantonese was the dominant language.
 Due to more recent immigration from other regions of China, Mandarin has surpassed Cantonese by number of speakers.

 In a 2004 study on the intermarriage pattern in Australia, the proportion of second-generation Chinese Australians with spouses of Anglo-Celtic ancestry was approximately 21% and for third generation it was 68%.

 According to Australian Bureau of Statistics, in 2012 Chinese immigrant mothers had a total fertility of 1.59 children per woman, lower compared to the Australian average of 1.94.
 This declined to 1.19 and 1.73 respectively in 2019.

 Language

 At the 2021 census, 685,274 persons declared that they spoke Mandarin at home (the most common language spoken at home in Australia after English at 2.8%), followed by Cantonese at 295,281 (the fourth most common after English at 1.2%).
-Many Chinese Australians speak other Chinese dialects such as Shanghainese, Hokkien and Hakka at home.
-Many Chinese Australians from other areas speak Tagalog (Philippines), Malay (Malaysia, Singapore, and Brunei), Vietnamese, Thai and Portuguese (Macau) as additional languages.
-Second or higher generation Chinese Australians are often either monolingual in English or bilingual to varying degrees with Chinese.
+Many Chinese Australians speak other varieties of Chinese such as Shanghainese, Hokkien and Hakka at home.
+Many Chinese Australians from other areas speak Tagalog (Philippines), Malay (Malaysia, Singapore, and Brunei), Vietnamese, Thai, and Portuguese (Macau) as additional languages.
+Second or higher generation Chinese Australians are often either monolingual in English or bilingual to varying degrees with their heritage language, with their relationship to language often being a key component in the maintenance of a bicultural identity.

+Chinese Australians have adopted many slang terms in Chinese.
+An example is the term 土澳, which is a slang term for Australia (as opposed to the standard term, 澳大利亞).